vladyslav-kramarenko/desire_quiz/README.md

 # Quiz for Desire Antalya

 ## Introduction
-Welcome to the repository for the Quiz, a simple yet effective quiz designed to filter out bots and capture leads for Desire Antalya's residential complex.
-This quiz is an integral part of our advertising strategy and serves as a direct link to our main website.

-## Purpose
-The Quiz is crafted to engage potential clients through a series of three questions, ensuring that only genuine leads are forwarded to our CRM.
-It's a seamless extension of our main website, [desire-antalya.com](https://desire-antalya.com), and reflects the quality and attention to detail of our residential complex.
+The Quiz for Desire Antalya residential complex is designed to engage potential clients.
+It's a part of our advertising strategy to capture genuine leads.
+The quiz filters out bots through interactive questions, ensuring quality leads are directed to our CRM system for efficient follow-up.

+## Technical Specifications

+### Built With
+- **React**: For building dynamic user interfaces, providing an engaging quiz experience.
+- **react-intl**: Enables internationalization, offering the quiz in various languages to cater to a global audience.
+- **react-phone-number-input**: Enhances the user experience with an intuitive phone number input field that supports international formats.
+- **React Router**: Manages navigation within the application, facilitating smooth transitions between quiz components.

-## Features
+### Features
-- **Advertisement Link**: A direct link used in our marketing campaigns.
-- **Bot Filtering**: Three strategically designed questions to deter bots.
-- **CRM Integration**: Direct submission of contact details to our CRM system.
+- **Multilingual Support**: Offers the quiz in multiple languages, increasing accessibility and engagement across different regions.
+- **CRM Integration**: Utilizes G-plus CRM for lead management, capturing user responses and contact details directly from the quiz.
+This integration ensures that user data is organized and accessible for immediate action, enhancing the efficiency of our lead-generation process.
+- **Confidentiality Policy Accessibility**: Provides users with easy access to our confidentiality policy in multiple languages, underlining our commitment to user privacy.

 ## Getting Started
 To get a local copy up and running, follow these simple steps: